Daniel William Cooper

 He pitched for the Karlskoga Bats in Sweden in 2013 but struggled at 0-2, 7.43.
 He was 0-1 with a 1.93 ERA in four games for Britain in the 2014 European Championship.
 He took the loss against France with 5 runs (one earned) in the 10th after relieving Andy Hegger.
 He relieved Alex Webb with a no-hitter in progress against Croatia but allowed a hit to Mario Manojlov in the 9th.
 He tied Andy Orfanakos, Thomas Langloys, Pat Venditte, Yovani D'Amico and Kevin Kellij for the tournament lead in games pitched.
 Only one other British pitcher (Paul Waterman) worked even three games.

-In the 2017 World Baseball Classic Qualifiers, he pitched one game against Great Britain.
+In the 2017 World Baseball Classic Qualifiers, he pitched one game for Great Britain.
 He relieved former major leaguer Chris Reed in the 9th with two outs, a 4-3 lead over Brazil and JC Muniz aboard.
 Muniz was caught stealing to end the game, giving Cooper credit for the save without retiring a batter.
+In the 2019 European Championship, he saved Cody Chartrand's win over Austria in the 9th/10th place game, allowing one run in 5 2/3 IP for the event.